 The opening section of Symphony of Six Million is crowded with child actors and dominated by the pair of adults playing Felix's parents, Anna Appel as Hannah Klauber and Gregory Ratoff in his American screen debut as her husband, Meyer, to the best of my detective skills, a dry cleaner by trade.

-The Klauber family is Jewish and while hearing Papa cry, "Oy, oy, oy," in escalating volume after eating too much herring may make you do the same while shaking your head, the family at the center of Symphony of Six Million go far beyond screen stereotypes of the period and largely succeed in Associate Producer Pan Berman's goal of avoiding "the usual conception of Jewish characters" (AFI 2118), at that time not very positive.
+The Klauber family is Jewish and while hearing Papa cry, "Oy, oy, oy," in escalating volume after eating too much herring may make you do the same, the family at the center of Symphony of Six Million go far beyond screen stereotypes of the period and largely succeed in Associate Producer Pan Berman's goal of avoiding "the usual conception of Jewish characters" (AFI 2118), at that time not very positive.
 The movie even includes a highly touted scene featuring a ceremony called the Redemption of the First Born which was pointed out by Variety as one of few film scenes to include a Reform rabbi.

 The Klauber apartment is crowded with furniture we'll see age alongside the characters, but it's spacious and made a good home by the loving family.
 Symphony of Six Million, beyond being a medical drama, is a story of family and roots, of rising from meager beginnings but never forgetting to give back.